mapp-digital/Mapp-Cloud-WordPress/readme.txt

 == Changelog ==

 = 1.2.3 =
-* Make virtual product view+add requests on catalogue pages more resilient to bad browser performance
+* Make virtual product view & add requests on catalogue pages more resilient to bad browser performance
 * Update Smart Pixel to 6.6.0

 = 1.2.2 =